The Magazine aims to publish articles “for curious people with a technical bent.” We celebrated our first year in publication in October.

 (If you want to cut to the chase, use this form to submit a pitch.)

-We publish every other Thursday (fortnightly) via an Apple Newsstand app and on our Web site.
+We publish an issue every other Wednesday night (fortnightly) with a Thursday cover date via an Apple Newsstand app and on our Web site.
 Issues are delivered to app subscribers, available through the Web, and downloadable as EPUB and MOBI files.
 We commission original work.
 We accept pitches as well as assign articles.

 We lean toward reported stories, but typically feature one or two first-person or personal essays and some researched stories that aren’t about contemporary events, such as how-to or otherwise informative articles.
 The primary principle we apply to pitches we receive is this: Does this let a reader discover something new — sometimes something delightful or revelatory — that he or she had never explored in depth before?